What's included in our Scapa Flow charter?

 We normally welcome our new customers arriving on the Sunday midday ferry, Hamnavoe from Scrabster to Stromness.
 Diving commences Monday morning, with a self service continental breakfast on the way out and on site and ready to dive by around 0830hrs.
 Then after the first dive, Fiona has the homemade soup ready and waiting for you.
 We allow at least two hours between dives, depending on the profile.
 After the second dive of the day Fiona has a hot meal ready.
 Our last dive of the week would be early Friday afternoon, to allow time for those that wish to catch the Friday evening ferry which departs Stromness at 1645hrs, or there is the option of catch the ferry from Kirkwall which departs at 23.45 and arrives into Aberdeen at 07.00hrs on the Saturday Morning, this is quite a popular option.

 For more information on what a typical Scapa week consists of, please visit our dedicated Scapa page.

 What's included in our Shetland charter?

-Included in your charter are six days diving but with six nights onboard accommodation, this is to fit in with the ferry timetable.
+Included in your charter are six days diving but with five nights onboard accommodation, this is to fit in with the ferry timetable.

 As with Scapa you still get two dives per day, all your air fills, breakfast and lunch, and all the tea and coffee you can drink.